larissaNa/Label-Image-with-Firebase-Extensions-LIMEX/README.md

   - **Firebase Storage** for storing user images.

 - **HTML** / **CSS** / **JavaScript**: For building the frontend user interface.

-- **Flask**: Python-based web framework used for backend processing.

 - **Bootstrap**: Frontend framework for creating a responsive and modern user interface.

 - **Google Cloud Vision API**: Used for analyzing images and generating labels describing the content.